Xilinx/dfx-mgr/README.md

 downloaded using dnf or any other package manager or manually copied to the previously mentioned location.
-Each sub-folder upto 5 hierarchical levels under `/lib/firmware/xilinx` will be treated as a base/static shell design if it contain a shell.json file, or the sub-folder name is `rpu` or `RPU`. base/static design folder can then have sub-folder for each of the accelerators.
-Each accelerator is expected to have a accel.json.
+Each sub-folder upto 5 hierarchical levels under `/lib/firmware/xilinx` will be treated as a base/static shell design if it contain a shell.json file, or the sub-folder name is `rpu` or `RPU`.
+On Versal and Versal gen2 the base is instead detected by a PDI in the folder and shell.json is ignored. base/static design folder can then have sub-folder for each of the accelerators.
+Each accelerator is expected to have a accel.json, or on Versal is derived from the partial PDI in its slot directory (accel.json ignored).
 Have a look at below folder structure for more understanding and the details of json config files.

 The expected directory structure under `/lib/firmware/xilinx` which contains a 2x1 PL shell design, and a flat shell design.
 2x1 `base_design` shell